 There are over 700 named British cheeses produced in the UK and British cheese making could well be at an all time high in variety, quality and the amount of people who appreciate good cheese.
-About 15 years ago milk production by dairy farmers became financially difficult, not worth continuing in some cases.
-So many of those dairy farmers who were being pushed to the edge decided to take their already superior product that came courtesy of Britain's oh-so-green fields and use it to make cheese instead and as it turns out, to make it very well indeed.
+In the early 2000's milk production by dairy farmers became financially difficult, not worth continuing in some cases.
+So many of those dairy farmers who were being pushed to the edge decided to take their already superior product that came courtesy of Britain's rainfall and oh-so-green fields and use it to make cheese instead, as it happens they make it very well indeed.

 The result is that good and great cheese is now easy to get in Britain and is world class.

 With 700 varieties available many of which are produced on individual farms, sourcing these cheeses can be either very easy if the farm shop is a short walk away or quite difficult if it is at the other end of the country, so rather than recommend an esoteric variety I once tried that you will struggle to get, here are some category suggestions.